Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 15/README.md

 📌 **Static pods are defined in `/etc/kubernetes/manifests/`**.

 #### **Step 1: Create a Static Pod YAML File**
+- Some VMs not have `vi` or `vim` installed so we can use the cat to create the resources.
 ```sh
 cat <<EOF > /etc/kubernetes/manifests/static-pod.yaml
 apiVersion: v1